mikedeboer/shield-search-nudges/docs/TELEMETRY.md

 * `<target>-notshown-alreadyshown`
   * The prompt is already showing.

-XXX What about:
-* Post upgrade?
-* Other doorhangers?

 All events for when a prompt is shown, and the user does an action are:

 * `<target>-hidden-buttonclick`